Philip Howard, 13th Earl of Arundel: Early life

+Howard is variously numbered as 1st, 20th or 13th Earl of Arundel.
+This is due to forfeiture losses and subsequent recreations of the title.
+If taken in a continuous line from the creation of the Earldom in 1138 by King Stephen for William d'Aubigny (d.
+1176), Philip's direct ancestor, Howard would be the 20th Earl.

-Conversion and imprisonment
+Received again into Catholic Church and later imprisonment

-Howard was present at a debate which took place in 1581 in the Tower of London between Catholic priests Edmund Campion and Ralph Sherwin and a group of Protestant theologians.
+Howard was present at a debate in the Tower of London in 1581 between a group of Protestant theologians and the Catholic priests Edmund Campion and Ralph Sherwin.
+This led him to return to Arundel to think about reconciliation with the Catholic Church, despite the dangers that would entail.

-Philip was originally baptised as a Catholic and although he received a Protestant education, a vein of Catholicism was never far below the earl's surface, mostly due to the fact that his close relations had remained loyal to the Roman Church during the Reformation.
-His maternal grandfather was a staunch Catholic, his father, who had also been educated as a Protestant but was a Catholic, was disgraced for having conspired against Elizabeth with the intention of replacing her with Mary, Queen of Scots and thus restore Catholicism in England.
+Philip was originally baptised as a Catholic and although he received a Protestant education, a vein of Catholicism was never far below the surface, mostly due to the fact that his close relations had remained loyal to the Catholic Church during the Reformation.
+His maternal grandfather was a staunch Catholic and his father, who had also been educated as a Protestant but was a Catholic, was disgraced for having conspired against Queen Elizabeth with the intention of replacing her with Mary, Queen of Scots and thus restore Catholicism in England.
 His paternal grandfather, the Earl of Surrey, also fell out of favour and was executed by Henry VIII, partly because he was a Catholic.

-In 1583, the earl was suspected of complicity in the Throckmorton Plot.
-He prepared to escape to the Spanish Netherlands, but his plans were interrupted by a visit from Elizabeth at his house in London and her order that he confine himself there.
+In 1583, the Earl was suspected of complicity in the Throckmorton Plot.
+He prepared to escape to the Spanish Netherlands, but his plans were interrupted by a visit from Elizabeth at his house in London and she ordered that he confine himself there.

 That same year, the Countess of Arundel, without her husband's knowledge and in great fear of his displeasure, secretly returned to the illegal and underground Catholic Church in England.
 After much effort, she successfully regained her husband's affection.

-On 30 September 1584, the earl was also secretly received into the Catholic Church by underground Jesuit priest Father William Weston.
-The earl, while still attending Elizabeth's court, successfully hid his conversion for a time, before withdrawing to his home and attempting to focus on being a better husband and father.
+On 30 September 1584, the Earl was secretly received again into the Catholic Church by the Jesuit priest Father William Weston.
+At the same time, the Earl's younger half-brother, Lord William Howard, was also received into Catholicism.
+Arundel, while still attending Elizabeth's court, successfully hid his adherence to Catholicism for a time, before withdrawing to his home and attempting to focus on being a better husband and father.
 The next year, Howard acted against Father Weston's cautions, by attempting to flee to mainland Europe in order to live openly as a Catholic with his wife and children.